-However, the definition of the rain shadow region of Spiti Valley is changing now with the change in global climate.
-We have started getting rains in Spiti Valley too or at least overcast conditions with drizzles every now and then in monsoons.
-Hence, be ready for some surprises even in the rain shadow region of Spiti Valley though they may not be much unless you have a very bad luck.
+However, the definition of the rain shadow region of Spiti Valley is changing now with the change in the global climate.
+We have started getting rains in Spiti Valley too or at least overcast conditions with drizzles now and then in monsoons.
+Hence, be ready for some surprises even in the rain shadow region of Spiti Valley though they may not be much unless you have a bit of terrible luck.

-I have already written about Best Season to Travel on Road to Spiti Valley and in this article, I will try to outline few important tips for you to make the best use of the August holidays.
+I have already written about the best season to travel on road to Spiti Valley and in this article, I will try to outline a few important tips for you to make the best use of the August holidays.
 This will help you make a trip to Spiti Valley in monsoons or August.

 1. Be prepared for monsoon hassles in lower hills

-Please note that landslides, road blocks and slush on roads will be common in the lower hills due to rains and especially troublesome between Manali to Rohtang pass and most parts of Kinnaur Valley.
-To be very frank, Kinnaur is not a good place to be in monsoons due to its fragile mountains always susceptible to landslides.
+Please note that landslides, roadblocks, and mud on roads will be common in the lower hills due to rains and especially troublesome between Manali to Rohtang pass and most parts of Kinnaur Valley.
+To be very frank, Kinnaur is not a good place to be in monsoons due to its fragile mountains which are always susceptible to landslides.

 2. Be prepared for driving in slush on roads to Spiti Valley in Monsoons

-There could be stones beneath in slush which may not be visible but can badly damage your engine sump/chamber leaving you stranded in the middle of nowhere.
+There could be stones beneath in slush which may not be visible but can badly damage your engine sump/chamber, leaving you stranded in the middle of nowhere.
 DO NOT push through too much in case you get stuck, try the back-n-forth tactic to come out or use push or wooden plank/rubber mat.
 Otherwise, you may end up with burned clutch plates.